iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Countability of Sets.md

 [^1]: The image sourced from [here](https://nivotko.wordpress.com/2012/12/28/on-bijection-of-nxn-to-n/).
-[^2]: Recall [[Probability, Stats, Combinatorics, Information Theory/Stars And Bars]], this one is specific applications of integers under a particular probability simplex in 2D.
+[^2]: Recall [[Probability, Stats/Stars And Bars]], this one is specific applications of integers under a particular probability simplex in 2D.